 The Weatherization Assistance Program, operated by the Department of Housing and Community Development’s Housing and Building Energy Programs section, helps eligible low income households across the State of Maryland with the installation of energy conservation materials in their dwelling units.
 These measures both reduce the consumption of energy and the cost of maintenance for these homes.
 Funding is provided by the U.S. Department of Energy, Low Income Home Energy Assistance Program, the Strategic Energy Investment Fund and participating EmPOWER Maryland utility companies.

-Owner applicants must be income eligible (currently 200% of federal poverty level) and able to prove ownership of the housing unit.
+Homeowner applicants must be income eligible (currently 200% of federal poverty level) and able to prove ownership of the housing unit.
 For rental units, landlords must prove ownership and also agree to participate.
-Priority is given to homeowners who are elderly, disabled, have families with children and/or have the highest energy consumption.
+Tenants of rental units must be income eligible.
+Priority is given to eligible applicants who are elderly, disabled, have families with children, and have the highest energy consumption.

 Interested persons may apply to the local agency that serves the political jurisdictions in which they reside (see list in "Related Information" below) or directly through the Maryland Energy Assistance Program.

 Once eligibility is determined, the local agency will schedule an energy audit inspection.
 If the existing condition of the dwelling permits, the program may provide the following treatments to make the unit more energy efficient: